carbon-design-system/carbon-themes/README.md

 # Deprecated

- This project is deprecated and will no longer be updated, please use the icon package under [Carbon Elements](https://github.com/IBM/carbon-elements/tree/master/packages/themes) instead.
+ This project is deprecated and will no longer be updated, please use the theme package under [Carbon Elements](https://github.com/IBM/carbon-elements/tree/master/packages/themes) instead.

  For help migrating to this new package, checkout our [migration guide](https://github.com/IBM/carbon-elements/blob/master/docs/migration/10.x-themes.md).